The webinar has been recorded and is available for purchase. Please select the links for pricing and forms.

 - Excipient Manufacturing Process Control and Distribution: the area of control traditionally covered by GMPs, Auditing, QC testing, Information Sharing and Supply Chain Security.

-David R. Schoneker is the Global Regulatory Director for Strategic Relationships at Colorcon.
-His responsibilities include global coordination of Colorcon’s worldwide regulatory activities and market expansion projects to gain regulatory acceptance of Colorcon’s products and components for various target markets.
+David R. Schoneker, Consultant.
+Dave's previous position was the Global Regulatory Director for Strategic Relationships at Colorcon, Inc. Dave is a Past Chairman of IPEC-Americas and currently serves on the Executive Committee as Vice Chair for Science and Regulatory Policy.
 He received his B.S. degree from Ursinus College and M.S. in Chemistry from Villanova University.
 His previous position at Colorcon was Director of Quality Assurance and Quality Control.
-He has been at Colorcon since 1977.
+He was with Colorcon since 1977.
 Mr. Schoneker has been active in many professional organizations such as AAPS, PQRI, RAPS, ASQ, ACS, AOAC and the Delaware Valley Chromatography Forum.
 He also is involved with a number of trade organizations such as the International Pharmaceutical Excipients Council (IPEC), the International Association of Color Manufacturers (IACM), the Consumer Health Products Association (CHPA), the International Food Additives Council (IFAC), the Council for Responsible Nutrition (CRN) and the Institute of Food Technologists (IFT).

 Mr. Schoneker was the Chairman of IPEC-Americas during the period 2007-2009 and is currently a member of the Executive Committee.
 He is now serving as the Vice Chair for Science and Regulatory Policy where he is actively involved with the development of Regulatory, Safety, Excipient GMP and Supplier Qualification related guidelines to improve excipient acceptability, safety and global supply chain security.
 Mr. Schoneker also Co-Chairs IPEC’s QbD/Product Development Committee, Composition Committee and the IID Working Group.
 He also is a member of the Board of Directors of the IPEC Foundation.
 He is the Global Expansion Coordinator for the IPEC Federation and has been critically involved in the development of many of the IPEC groups and Partnerships around the world.